 10. Online video appointments, which have been running successfully, will continue to be offered for the foreseeable future.
 Please get in touch if you would like to take advantage of this option.
 Also, after an in-person session, we may decide that a video follow-up is more appropriate.

 If you are interested in an in-person appointment please get in touch with any time requests and any questions you may have about the new procedures.
-Remember, at the moment slots are only available on Wednesdays and Thursdays with Sue and with Joel on Mondays from mid-July.
+Remember, at the moment slots are only available on Wednesdays and Thursdays with Sue and with Joel on Mondays.
 Also if you would like an 85-minute slot instead of the standard 55-min please indicate that in your email.

 Obviously the situation with the virus and requirements we need to follow are subject to change as the situation develops.
 We will endeavour to keep you informed as we go along.